Jest Awful

 Hey, if you're reading on here, just don't say you weren't warned . . . .

-Note that there's plenty of ghastly DR “humor” (lurking and ready to pounce) throughout the purportedly serious documents on this website, joshing such inherently comic and-or spoofable-by-analogy educational subjects as:
+Note that there's plenty of ghastly DR “humor” (lurking and ready to pounce) throughout the purportedly serious documents on this website, joshing a vast variety of such inherently comic and-or spoofable-by-analogy educational subjects as:

 self